jafffy/webxr/explainer.md

 WebXR applications can, like any web page, link to other pages.
 In the context of an exclusive `XRSession`, this is handled by setting `window.location` to the desired URL when the user performs some action.
 If the page being linked to is not XR-capable the user will either have to remove the XR device to view it or the page could be shown as a 2D page in a XR browser.

 If the page being navigated to is XR capable, however, it's frequently desirable to allow the developer to immediately create an exclusive `XRSession` for that page as well, so that the user feels as though they are navigating through a single continuous XR experience.
-To allow this the UA tracks when a page navigates without ending an active exclusive session first.
-This flags the newly loaded page as "XR navigable".
+This is triggered when a page initiates navigation without ending an active exclusive session first.
+When this happens, if the UA supports XR navigation and does not suppress the navigation for other reasons, the UA sets an internal "allow XR navigation" flag to true.

-In order to start presenting automatically when a page is XR navigable, pages can make a "deferred" session request.
-To request a deferred session the option `{ waitForNavigate: true }` is passed into the `requestSession` call.
-If the page is XR navigable, the request will be resolved when the page is ready to begin presenting.
-If the page is not XR navigable the request will reject immediately.
+In order for the next page to start presenting automatically when the UA allows XR navigation, pages can make a "deferred" session request.
+To create a deferred session request the option `{ waitForNavigate: true }` is passed into the `requestSession` call.
+If the UA's allow XR navigation flag is set, the request will be resolved when the page is ready to begin presenting.
+If the UA's allow XR navigation flag is not set, the request will reject immediately.

-Deferred sessions must be exclusive.
-If a non-exclusive deferred session is requested the promise will immediately be rejected.
-Deferred requests do not need to be made within a user gesture.
+Deferred sessions requests must be exclusive.
+If a non-exclusive deferred session request is made, the promise will immediately be rejected.
+Deferred session requests do not need to be made within a user gesture.
 Only one session request with the `waitForNavigate` option is allowed per page and subsequent requests using `waitForNavigate` will be rejected immediately.
-The page's XR navigable state must expire after all listeners for the `window`'s `load` event have fired.
+The UA's allow XR navigation flag must revert to false after all listeners for the `window`'s `load` event have fired.

 ```js
 window.addEventListener('load', () => {